near/wallet-selector/packages/core/docs/api/selector.md

 **Description**

-Retrieve the current state of the selector.
+Retrieve the current state.
 See [State](./state.md) for more information about `WalletSelectorState`.

 **Example**